Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 ## Implementing CRUD operations

-Most CRUD interface functions use default implementations.
-However, our wish list object is complex, so we've added a few more functions to help us out:
+Most Spring Data interface functions use default implementations.
+However, our wish list object is complex, so we add a few more functions:

 - `findByCustomerId`

 - `findByProductId`

-`findByCustomerId` is annotated with a query to filter on the customer ID. `findByProductId` will search for all wish lists that have a particular product ID in their array of product IDs.
-These are annotated with the @Query annotation to use a custom Cosmos DB SQL query.
-As a wish list is tied to one customer, the query for `findByCustomerId` uses the = operator.
-A wish list can contain many products, so the query for `findByProductId` uses the `ARRAY_CONTAINS()` function to check the array of product IDs that are tied to a wish list.
+`findByCustomerId` is annotated with a query to filter by customer ID. `findByProductId` will search through all wish list arrays for a particular product ID.
+These are annotated with the `@Query` annotation to use a custom Cosmos DB SQL query.
+Wish lists are tied to a single customer, so the query for `findByCustomerId` uses the = operator.
+A wish list can contain many products, so the query for `findByProductId` uses the `ARRAY_CONTAINS()` function.
+This checks the array of product IDs that are tied to a wish list.

-If you need to customize queries or add additional queries, you can use @Query annotation and Cosmos DB's SQL syntax to create the query.
+If you need to customize queries or add additional queries, you can use `@Query` annotation and Cosmos DB's SQL syntax to create queries.

 ## Partial document updates

-If you're making a small change to an object, you don't necessarily have to do a full document update.
+To make a small change to an object, you don't necessarily have to do a full document update.
 Cosmos DB supports partial document updates, by using PATCH updates.
-We've implemented an endpoint in our Products API to update product prices as partial updates.
+We implemented an endpoint in our Products API to update product prices as partial updates.

-Some things to note to make this happen:
+There are things to note about partial document updates:

 - We need to suppress attempts to bind queries to the method.
-So we've assigned a Query annotation over the method in the repository.
+So we assign a Query annotation over the method in the repository.

-- Partial document updates are in the Cosmos DB Java SDK v4, not the Spring Data for the Cosmos DB Core (SQL) API artifact.
+- Partial document updates are in Cosmos DB Java SDK v4, not Spring Data for the Cosmos DB Core (SQL) API artifact.

 ## Learn more